NarenderSharma07/RestaurantOperationAnalysis/Readme.md

 - Popular Cuisines: "Asian" is the most popular cuisines with the highest order count.
 - Unpopular Cuisin: "American" is the least popular cuisines as it has the lowest order count.
 - Peak Hours: The restraunt recieves most order during afteroon period between 12:00 PM to 4:00 PM.
+- Recommended developing more items in Asian and Italian cuisines due to their high popularity and sales contributions.

 ## Recommendations
 - Menu Optimization: Consider revising or removing unpopular menu items.